SunflowerAries/ICS-Spring20-Fudan/README.md

 * `PROJECT_DIR` default is `.`, you can leave it alone.
 * `PROJECT_NAME` is the name of your vivado project which should correspond to `*.xpr`.
 * `SIM` is the name of the simulation set you want to run (default is sim_1).
+* **You need to restore the configuration before committing, since we'll just use `makefile` to run vivado automatically in your directory**.

 After proper configuration, you can use `make test` or simple `make` to run the simulation test.